Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: Literature review

 Delgado's examination of the effects of the COVID-19 pandemic on quantum information science education underscores the evolving landscape of online teaching modalities \cite{francisco_delgado_extending_2023}.
 Lastly, Hasanovic's account of the NSF-funded EdQuantum project highlights efforts to develop a curriculum for future quantum technicians \cite{moamer_hasanovic_quantum_2023}.

-In contrast to tertiary education, there has been a scant focus on elementary and secondary schools in the realm of educational research on quantum topics.
-Noteworthy among the few exceptions is the work by Bondani et al. \cite{bondani_introducing_2022}.
-This study is conducted within the European QTEdu CSA project, a component of the "Quantum Technologies" flagship, wherein courses on quantum physics and the application of quantum technologies are devised, implemented, and evaluated among approximately 250 students.
+In contrast to tertiary education, educational research on quantum topics focussing on elementary and secondary schools just started a few years ago.

+The study of Bondani et al. \cite{bondani_introducing_2022} is initiated by the European QTEdu CSA project, a component of the ``Quantum Flagship'', wherein courses on quantum physics and the application of quantum technologies are devised, implemented, and evaluated among approximately 250 students.
 Freericks et al. \cite{Freericks_2017} already 2017 developed MOOCs for teaching quantum mechanics to over 28.000 non-scientists.

+The work by Angara et al. \cite{Angara2020}, Santanassi et al. \cite{Satanassi2022,Satanassi2023}, Pospiech \cite{Pospiech2021}, Sutrini et al. \cite{Sutrini2022} investigate the possibilities to include basic quantum algorithms (e.g. teleportation) into physics classes.
+In addition, Sutirini et al. \cite{Sutrini2022,Sutrini2023a} investigated how training courses for physics teachers can be set up.

-The training imparted in both school and university settings on quantum technologies ultimately aims to address the anticipated global demand for skilled professionals in these domains.
+The training in both school and university settings on quantum technologies ultimately aims to address the anticipated global demand for skilled professionals in these domains.
 This foreseen need is compellingly expounded upon by Venegas-Gomez and Plunkett \cite{araceli_venegasgomez_quantum_2020,thomas_plunkett_survey_2020}.

 Several works specifically tackle the imperative of cultivating a requisite national and international workforce in quantum domains.
 Fox et al. \cite{michael_f_j_fox_preparing_2020} conclude that the commercialization of quantum technologies necessitates an adequately trained workforce, drawing insights from a qualitative study involving 21 US companies.
 Asfaw et al. \cite{abraham_asfaw_building_2022} chart a roadmap for developing a commensurate workforce through the establishment of a quantum engineering education program, informed by a survey of 480 researchers across US universities, government agencies, industry, and research laboratories.